jeffpk62/speech-to-text-icp/audio-formats.md

 ### audio/mulaw format
 {: #mulaw}

 *Mu-law* (`audio/mulaw`) is a single-channel, lossy audio format.
 The data is encoded by using the u-law (or mu-law) algorithm.
 When you use this format, the service requires an extra parameter on the format specification.
+(The batch-processing interface does not accept files in `audio/mulaw` format.)

 <table>
   <caption>Table 3.
 Parameter for `audio/mulaw` format</caption>